-Payable if the date of onset of disability was at age 65 or older.
+Paid if the disability began at age 65 or older.
 The allowance is usually paid after 6 months of disability (except if terminally ill).
 The lower or higher allowance rate is determined by care needs.

-Carer's allowance (noncontributory, no means test):

-Payable to a person who forgoes full-time work to care for a severely disabled person (receiving certain qualifying benefits) for 35 or more hours a week.
-The carer must be older than age 16 and younger than age 65 at the time of the claim and not be a full-time student or earning more than £84 a week.
+Carer's allowance (noncontributory, no means test): Paid to a person who forgoes full-time work to care for a severely disabled person (receiving certain qualifying benefits) for 35 or more hours a week.
+The carer must be older than age 16 and younger than age 65 at the time of the claim and not be a full-time student or earning more than £95 a week.